 Jerusalem’s Jewish Heritage

-Aboard your motor coach, travel east, ascending the Judean Hills and tracing the ancient route to Jerusalem.
-Venture through the fertile Ayalon Valley, home to Yad La’Shiryon, officially called The Armored Corps Memorial Site and Museum at Latrun, a memorial site for fallen soldiers and an outstanding tank museum.
+From the port of Ashdod, travel eastward, ascending the Judean Hills and tracing the ancient route to Jerusalem.
+You will drive through the fertile Ayalon Valley, home to Yad La’Shiryon at Latrun, the armored corps memorial site and museum.

-After making your way through the village of Ein Karem, arrive at Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority, or simply, the Holocaust Museum.
-Opened in March 2005, the museum documents and explicates the history of the Jewish people during the Holocaust, poignantly bringing into focus victims’ experiences through original artifacts, survivor testimonies and personal possessions.
-This unique perspective is presented in a sprawling complex of tree-studded walkways leading to exhibits, archives, monuments, sculptures and memorials.
+After your drive, arrive at Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority.
+This new museum, which opened in March 2005, is dedicated to documenting the history of the Jewish people during the Holocaust period, emphasizing each victim’s experience through original artifacts, survivor testimonies and personal possessions.
+This unique perspective is presented in a sprawling complex of tree-studded walkways leading to museums, exhibits, archives, monuments, sculptures and memorials.

-Next, drive around the city walls and through Kedron Valley, passing the tombs of Zacharia and David’s son, Absalom, which are part of the vast first-century necropolis encircling Jerusalem.
-Soon you will reach the entrance to the Old City at the Zion Gate, scene of some of the fiercest fighting during the siege of 1948.
-Here, you will begin your walking exploration of Jerusalem, entering the Jewish Quarter and seeing the Cardo, the city’s main thoroughfare in Roman and Byzantine times.
+Your drive continues into the walled Old City.
+Your walking tour of the Old City begins at Zion Gate, scene of some of the fiercest fighting during the siege of 1948.
+Enter the Jewish Quarter and see the Cardo, the main thoroughfare in Roman and Byzantine times.

-Exiting the Old City through the Dung Gate, re-board your motor coach and return to Ashdod and your Crystal ship with a journey of approximately 1¼ hours.
+Exiting the Old City at Dung Gate, re-board your motor coach and return to Ashdod and your Crystal ship.